-Embark on a true African safari to Botswana, where the wildlife is pristine, and our days are timed with the rhythm of nature.
+Embark on a true African safari to Botswana, where the wildlife is pristine and our days are timed with the rhythm of nature.
 Botswana is visually exciting—each of its unique habitats have distinct features, most famous of which is the Okavango Delta.
-This tour is limited to just eight participants traveling with local experts and Naturalist Journeys’ guide Greg Smith.
+This tour is limited to just six participants traveling with local experts and Naturalist Journeys’ owner and lead guide Peg Abbott.

-Our journey starts from Maun, where we stay at Nxamaseri Island Lodge, prized also by fisherman for its permanent water location.
-We find exciting birds and mammals in this realm of tall fig trees, papyrus, and reeds.
-From here, we can also see ancient rock art at the nearby Tsodilo Hills with a local guide.
-We then fly to the fascinating and vast Kalahari Desert where our lodgings are right on an active waterhole.
-Here we see unique birds and mammals of the arid lands, and have our best chance to see the Bat-eared Fox.
-We then spend six incredible nights in Moremi Game Reserve, a critical stronghold for several endangered species.
-We spend our Moremi days on the move, at two varied locations, kept comfortable by the support crew of a mobile-tented camp, complete with private bathroom, a chef, and a wildlife and birding guide with an unparalleled 25+ years of experience.
+We start from Maun, where we stay first at Xaro Lodge on the Okavango River, prized also by fisherman for its permanent water location.
+We find exciting birds and mammals in this lush realm of rivers, papyrus, and reeds.
+From here we can also see world-famous ancient rock art at the nearby Tsodilo Hills with a local guide.
+After three nights here we fly to the fascinating and vast Kalahari Desert where our lodgings are right on an active waterhole.
+Here we see unique birds and mammals of the arid lands and have our best chance to see Bat-eared Fox.
+From Nxai Pan we then fly to Moremi Game Reserve where we meet our good friends Ewan and Sallie Masson of Masson Safaris to spend six incredible nights in the world-renowned Moremi Game Reserve, a critical stronghold for several endangered species.
+We spend our Moremi days on the move, at two varied locations, kept comfortable by the support crew of a mobile-tented camp, complete with a mobile (RV toilet) private bathroom, bucket showers, a camp chef, and a wildlife and birding guide with an unparalleled 25+ years of experience.
 This mobile camp is designed to get us as close to the wildlife as safety allows.
 Imagine the richness of those wild nighttime sounds!

-If big game, stunning birds, southern constellations, and the enchanting sounds of wild Africa beckon, this journey is sure to entice.
+If big game, southern constellations, a rainbow of colorful African birds, and the enchanting sounds of wild Africa beckon, this journey is sure to entice.

 - Explore the Okavango Delta’s papyrus-lined channels and lagoons, the riverine woodlands of Chobe National Park, and legendary wetlands and Mopane forests of Moremi Game Reserve

-- Stay 3 nights at Nxamaseri Island Lodge, on permanent water of the Okavango River; look for Pel’s Fishing Owl, White-backed Night-Heron, colorful nesting bee-eaters, and Sitatunga
+- Stay two nights at Xaro Lodge on permanent water of the Okavango River; look for Pel’s Fishing Owl, White-backed Night-Heron, colorful nesting bee-eaters, and Sitatunga

 - Experience the fabulous Kalahari Desert with prime lodging at Nxai Pan, where wildlife and birds congregate at our tented camp’s waterhole

-- Follow wildlife and elegant, colorful birds with expert guides on a six-night mobile camp in the heart of the renowned Moremi Game Reserve
+- Follow wildlife and elegant, colorful birds with expert guides on a six-night mobile camp in the heart of Moremi Game Reserve

-- Live “National Geographic moments” in real time on each morning and afternoon game drive
+- Live “National Geographic moments” in real time on morning and afternoon game drives

 - Find signature birds like Slaty Egret, Black Heron, African Openbill Stork, Hamerkop, African Fish Eagle, Southern Ground Hornbill, bustards, hoopoes, and of course, the stunning Lilac-breasted Roller